airoldilab/sgd/README.md

 sgd.theta <- sgd(y ~ ., data=dat, model="lm")
 ```

-Any loss function may be specified, although for convenience the following are
+Any loss function may be specified.
+For convenience the following are
 built-in:
 * Linear models
 * Generalized linear models